acchou/RxGmail/README.md

 [![License](https://img.shields.io/cocoapods/l/RxGmail.svg?style=flat)](http://cocoapods.org/pods/RxGmail)
 [![Platform](https://img.shields.io/cocoapods/p/RxGmail.svg?style=flat)](http://cocoapods.org/pods/RxGmail)

+RxGmail provides a thin [RxSwift][] wrapper around Gmail's Objective-C API.
+Requests return an Observable<T> that can be transformed with a powerful set of [operators][].

-## Example
+## Example App

+The Example app is a simple read-only email client that allows you to navigate labels, threads, message lists, and messages.

-Sign up for [Google Sign-In][].
+1. Sign up for [Google Sign-In][].
 This enables authentication for the example app (it is not required to use RxGmail).
 You only need to perform the step "Get a configuration file".

-1. Turn on the [Gmail API][].
+2. Turn on the [Gmail API][].
 Do not follow all of the instructions (which are for a quickstart project, not this project).
 Just follow the wizard link to automatically turn on the Gmail API, and create a project to use for testing.
 Click cancel when prompted to add a crendential.

-2. Copy the `GoogleService-Info.plist` file from step 1 into the directory `Example/RxGmail/`.
+3. Copy the `GoogleService-Info.plist` file from step 1 into the directory `Example/RxGmail/`.

-3. In this step we'll add some Google service identifiers to a custom Xcode configuration file.
+4. In this step we'll add some Google service identifiers to a custom Xcode configuration file.
 This file captures your service-specific details that are used in the Xcode project configuration, so they that are not checked into the repository.
 Copy the template file